-7.29 Chicken diet and weight, Part II.
+7.27 Chicken diet and weight, Part II.
 Casein is a common weight gain supplement for humans.
 Does it have an effect on chickens?
-Using data provided in Exercise 7.27, test the hypothesis that the average weight of chickens that were fed casein is different than the average weight of chickens that were fed soybean.
+Using data provided in Exercise 7.25, test the hypothesis that the average weight of chickens that were fed casein is different than the average weight of chickens that were fed soybean.
 If your hypothesis test yields a statistically significant result, discuss whether or not the higher average weight of chickens can be attributed to the casein diet.
-Assume that conditions for inference are satisfied.
+Conditions for inference were checked in Exercise 7.25.